Information and Resources For Parents, Families, and Friends

 Health & Safety

-For more than thirty-five years, the safety of all of our students has been a constant priority.
+For almost forty years, the safety of all of our students has been a constant priority.
 We aim to provide a positive, safe, and healthy experience for each and every student.
 Our seasoned faculty and staff take an active role in all aspects of the semester and engage with students on a daily basis, extensively planning each element of the semester well before students arrive.

 On land-based field seminars, we travel in vans driven by Williams-Mystic faculty and staff members; each vehicle is equipped with a first-aid kit.
 In addition, the Director carries a cell phone and emergency medical information on each seminar participant.
 Members of the Williams-Mystic faculty and staff always accompany students on seminars, and we are frequently joined by Williams-Mystic alumni and other special guests.